-- (1) If x = y, then x = y is fully grounded in the fact that $(\forall F)(Fx \equiv Fy)$.
-And, - (2) If $x \neq y$, $x \neq y$ is fully grounded in the fact $(\exists F)(Fx \& \sim Fy) \lor (\exists F)(\sim Fx \& Fy)$
+(1) If x = y, then x = y is fully grounded in the fact that $(\forall P)(Px \equiv Py)$.
+And, If $x \neq y, x \neq y$ is fully grounded in the fact $(\exists P)(Px \& \neg Py) \lor (\exists P)(\neg Px \& Py)$

-\forall F ranges over properties.
+\forall P ranges over properties.
 We should restrict the class of properties to qualitative ones-properties that do not involve the identities of individual objects.
 If we invoke facts involving non-qualitative properties (properties like is identical with b or is distinct from a) to ground individual identity and distinctness facts, we could ground the fact that a \neq b in the fact that b has the monadic property is identical with b while a does not have that property.
 This would render the account trivial.
 We will also violate irreflexivity if the fact that b has the monadic property is identical with b is grounded in b's standing in the binary identity relation to b.

-While we can just restrict the class of properties to "qualitative" ones that do not involve the identities of particular objects, this is problematic: The resulting proposal cannot accommodate the metaphysical possibility of distinct yet qualitatively identical objects in an otherwise empty world, i.e., the sphere world discussed in the previous section.
+While we can just restrict the class of properties to "qualitative" ones that do not involve the identities of particular objects, this results in a big problem for the proposal: It will not accommodate the metaphysical possibility of distinct yet qualitatively identical objects in an otherwise empty world, i.e., the sphere world discussed in the previous section.
 We lack the grounds for the distinctness of the two qualitatively identical spheres.
-In fact, since $(\forall F)(F(Castor) \equiv F(Pollux))$ obtains, the grounds for Castor = Pollux obtains.
-And if we accept a grounding necessitation principle (See Skiles' entry), this should establish that Castor = Pollux, which conflicts with the set-up of the scenario.
+In fact, since $(\forall P)(P(Castor) \equiv P(Pollux))$ obtains, the grounds for Castor = Pollux obtains.
+If the grounds necessitate what they ground, this should establish that Castor = Pollux, which conflicts with the set-up of the scenario.

-A second proposal appeals to facts about the existence of objects in order to ground identity and distinctness facts.
+The second proposal appeals to facts about the existence of objects in order to ground identity and distinctness facts.
 Burgess (2012: 90) suggests that identity facts at first "seem to be nothing over and above the relevant existential facts."
 Epstein (2015:169-181) expresses sympathy for this proposal.
 Perhaps we can ground identity and distinctness facts in the existence of objects.